HassanAsali/Smart-Methods-Summer-Training-2026/03-AI-and-ROS/Task-01-Image-Classification/README.md

 ## Project Description

-This task uses Google's Teachable Machine to build an image classification model.
+In this task, I used Google's Teachable Machine to make an image classification model.

-The model was trained using three classes and exported as a TensorFlow Keras model.
-A Python script was then used to load the model and classify a new input image.
+I trained the model using three different classes, then exported it as a TensorFlow Keras model.

+After that, I used a Python script to test the model with a new image.

 ---

 ## Training Data

-Each class contains 23 images.
+Each class has 23 images.

 Classes: